sameerank/MuchAdoAboutMeeting/README.md

   - [ ] Group CRUD
   - [ ] adding events requires a group
   - [ ] viewing events by group
-- Use CSS to style new views
+- [ ] Use CSS to style new views
+- [ ] Check and fix position of elements

 Phase 3 adds organization to the Events.
 Events belong to a Group, which has its own `Index` view.